GusBeare/DNNContactForm/README.md

 To get up and running quickly just build the solution in release mode and install the module using the .zip file creatd in the `/install` folder.

-Then go into the module settings and find the settings for the DNNContactForm module.
+Once you have added the module to a page you can then go into the module settings and find the module specific settings for the DNNContactForm module.
 In there you can set a Google Recaptcha code, the recipient email address for the enquiries and a success page that you want the user directed to on successful submission e.g. "/Success".
 If you leave the success page blank the module will hide the form and show a success message on submit.